MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-install-macos-client.md

 > For Office 365 and Entra to detect the device's true source IP, consider enabling [Source IP restoration](how-to-source-ip-restoration.md).

 ### Virtualization support with UTM
-- If the network mode is **bridged** and Global Secure Access client is installed on the host machine:
+- When the network is in **bridged** mode and Global Secure Access client is installed on the host machine:
-    - If the Global Secure Access client is installed on the virtual machine, network traffic of the virtual machine is subject to the forwarding profile on the virtual machine.
+    - If the Global Secure Access client is installed on the virtual machine, network traffic of the virtual machine is subject to its local policy.
+The host machine's policy doesn't affect the forwarding profile on the virtual machine.
     - If the Global Secure Access client *isn't* installed on the virtual machine, network traffic of the virtual machine is bypassed.
-- The Global Secure Access client doesn't support network mode **bridged** because it might block the network traffic of the virtual machine.
+- The Global Secure Access client doesn't support network **shared** mode because it might block the network traffic of the virtual machine.
-- You can install the Global Secure Access client on a virtual machine running macOS, as long as the client isn't also installed on the host machine.
+- If the network is in **shared** mode, you can install the Global Secure Access client on a virtual machine running macOS, as long as the client isn't also installed on the host machine.

 ### QUIC not supported for Internet Access
 Since QUIC isn't yet supported for Internet Access, traffic to ports 80 UDP and 443 UDP can't be tunneled.